sevagh/libmetro/doxygen/2_txt_file_format.md

 The bpm is not part of the metronome file, since it's assumed that the user will be changing bpm frequently.

-Examples can be seen [here](https://github.com/sevagh/libmetro/tree/master/sample_metronomes1).
+Examples can be seen [here](https://github.com/sevagh/libmetro/tree/master/sample_metronomes).
 There is also an example program that parses and plays metronome txt files [here](https://github.com/sevagh/libmetro/blob/master/examples/from_file.cpp).

 ## Format 2

+Suggestion from Victor.
 Fields are space-separated, lines are newline-separated.
 Comments start with `#`:

 ```
 1 0 1 0 1 0